 God answered that prayer.
 After much poking and prodding, scans and more scans, it’ became clear that my dad has several critical issues that cannot be treated.
 So it was with a clear conscience, and deep peace that we decided to discontinue life support and transfer him to hospice care.
 For two days he was back in his familiar apartment, where he rested peacefully.
 Just after midnight this morning, he died.

-Meanwhile, our older daughter and her husband were waiting for the birth of their first child, a daughter.
+Meanwhile, our older daughter and her husband were waiting for the birth of their first child.
 After a long labor of 32 hours, our granddaughter entered the world at 2:25 this morning.
-Welcome Nora.
+Welcome Nora Rose!

-Reading my friends’ Facebook posts, listening to the conversations around me, I’m reminded that most of the time our lives are focused on everyday matters—working, running errands, cheering on our favorite team.
+Reading my friends’ Facebook posts and chatting with others reminds me that most of the time our lives are focused on everyday matters—working, running errands, cheering on our favorite team.
 We begin to believe that’s all there is.
 But once in a while, we’re forced to step back and consider the bigger picture.

 Unlike choosing the best laundry detergent, or watching a movie, these are events and decisions that will matter for all eternity.